Ubuntu at Work in the Medical Office

 Point of caution: don't share exam room printers on the network.
 You don't want to end up accidentally printing a prescription for a patient to the exam room next door.
 Also when documents fail to print, check for hung print jobs first, before trying to re-install printers (just like in Windows)...

-So now that that's settled let's head over to the Ubuntu Software Center and grab the best workhorse scanning program of the many free ones out there.
+Head over to the Ubuntu Software Center and grab the best workhorse scanning program of the many free ones out there.
 It is called gscan2pdf.

 Once you've installed this, just open the software and connect the scanner and gscan2pdf will recognize the scanner and launch the scanning dialogue: